launchdarkly-labs/LaunchDarkly-US-to-EU-migration-scripts/README.md

 2. **update-maintainers**: Updates maintainer IDs in local flag files
    - Requires file system access to read and write flag files
    - Uses mapping file from `data/mappings/maintainer_mapping.json`
+   - Must be run before migration if you want to assign maintainers

 3. **migrate**: Creates a new project with all components
    - Requires network access for API calls
    - Requires file system access to read source data
    - Creates new project with all flags, segments, and environments
+   - Can optionally assign maintainers if mapping was done

 ### Task Permissions